-If 2020 has shown us anything, it’s the importance of businesses and governments adapting to change – and one major example of this is in remote work.
+If the pandemic has shown us anything, it’s the importance of businesses and governments adapting to change – and one major example of this is in remote work.

 Thanks to the internet, work and travel often go hand in hand.
 The world awaits, and a diversity of landscapes are begging to be explored, from the tropical idylls of the Caribbean and jungles of South America to the stunning beaches of the Iberian Peninsula and futuristic cityscapes in the United Arab Emirates (UAE), all of which are that much more accessible nowadays with the possibility of remote jobs.

-Technology and digital connectivity have allowed people to stay in touch and work internationally for decades, and the events of 2020 have been a catalyst for a new wave of remote work.
+Technology and digital connectivity have allowed people to stay in touch and work internationally for decades, and the events of 2020 continue to be a catalyst for a new wave of remote work.

-Many businesses have closed up their physical offices and opted for virtual workspaces, saving money on rent and utility expenses, while employees save on transport costs.
+Many businesses have closed up their physical offices and opted for virtual workspaces, saving money on rent and utilities, while employees save on transport costs.
 And, with ‘working from home’ fast becoming the new norm, 'home' can really be anywhere.
-Indeed, it seems home isn't where the heart is, it's wherever one has access to a reliable internet connection.
+Indeed, it seems home isn't where the heart is; it's wherever one has access to a reliable internet connection.

 What are remote work visas?